 40. Granada, the city of Alhambra and pelicular neighborhoods.

 42. Pizza.
-If you’re a pizza aficionado, and even if you’re not, you should know that a slice of hot pizza in a traditional Italian trattoria is an experience that money can’t buy anywhere else.
+Whether you are a pizza aficionado or not, you should know that a slice of hot pizza in a traditional Italian trattoria is an experience that money can’t buy anywhere else.

 42. Italian wines.
 Italians are known for making everything with passion, but the wines are simply gorgeous and deep-rooted in their culture.

 43. Lisbon.
-Although underrated, Lisbon is a quixotic mixture of culture, history, Fado music and sunshine.
+Although one of Europe’s most underrated capitals, Lisbon is a quixotic mixture of culture, history, Fado music, and sunshine.

 44. French cheeses.
 No other country can beat the French when it comes to cheese.

-45. The Northern Lights aka Aurora Borealis.
-One of the best places to see the spectacle is Tromsø, Norway.
+45. The Northern Lights, aka Aurora Borealis.
+One of the best places to see this otherworldly spectacle is Tromsø, Norway.

 47. Midnight Sun.
-Excepting Alaska, Europe is the only place in the world where you can experience at least two weeks of endless sunlight and you can do it with plenty of festivals and celebrations.
+Excepting Alaska, Europe is the only place in the world where you can experience at least two weeks of continuous sunlight.
+And you can do it with plenty of festivals and celebrations.

 48. La Rambla, the liveliest boulevard in Barcelona.

 49. Music Festivals.
-Whether you’re a keen rocker or an electronic music aficionado, Europe prides itself with the best, the biggest and the most varied calendar of music festivals.
+Whether you’re a keen rocker, a jazz fan, or an electronic music aficionado, Europe prides itself with the best, biggest, and most varied calendar of music festivals.

 50. The Chiringuitos.
 The delightful, atmospheric beach bars are part of the Spanish culture just as much as Flamenco or tapas.

-51. Vienna with its elegant beauty and unbeatable charm.
+51. Vienna, with its imperial beauty, elegant architecture, extravagant balls, and unbeatable charm.

 52. The Carnival of Venice, one of Europe’s most famous, flamboyant and beautiful parties.

-53. Tuscany with its rolling hills, quaint settlements, fabulous cuisine and timeless charm.
+53. Tuscany, with its rolling hills, medieval splendor, fabulous cuisine, and timeless charm.

 54. Transylvania, Romania’s precious cultural gem.

 55. The Old Towns.
-Europe it’s famous for its charming old squares that have given rise to cities like Prague, Amsterdam, Warsaw, Bruges, Tallinn, Krakow, Nice or Rome.
+Europe is famous for its charming old squares that have given rise to cities like Prague, Amsterdam, Warsaw, Bruges, Tallinn, Krakow, Nice or Rome.

-56. The white-washed villages of Andalucia (or Pueblos Blancos) with their rustic beauty, Muslim influences, narrow windy streets, quaint atmosphere and of course, gleaming white exterior.
+56. The white-washed villages of Andalucia (or Pueblos Blancos) with their rustic beauty, Muslim influences, narrow windy streets, quaint atmosphere, and gleaming white exterior.

 59. Tiramisu, the divinely delicious Italian dessert.